kasteway/Random_Forests/README.md

      This parameter decides whether or not to use bootstrap sampling when building trees.
 Bootstrap sampling means randomly selecting a subset of the data(rows from the data) with replacement for training each tree.
 This means, we are taking a subset of the features & a subset of the rows of data AKA Bootstrapped.
 This helps reduce correlation betwen trees because each tree is trained on a different subset rows of data & features which will likely better generalize.

 **Out-of-Bag Error (oob_score -> Default =FALSE):**
      This is a method for estimating the generalization accuracy of the Random Forest.
 It uses the bootstrap samples not included in the training of each tree (the 'out-of-bag' samples) to estimate the model's performance.
 This is unique to     Random Forests and isn't a concept in a single Decision Tree.
+This will not impact the trees and only provides a way to measure the performance of the trees on the untrained data set similar to train/test split.

 **Minimum Samples for Splitting (min_samples_split -> Default =2):**
     While this is also a hyperparameter for Decision Trees, it often plays a more crucial role in Random Forests because it affects each tree in the forest and thus has a compounded effect.
 This means that a node will be split if it contains 2 or more samples.